 At a Glance

-- Tasks: Join a team of data scientists to analyze satellite data and uncover impactful stories.
+- Tasks: Join a team of data scientists to analyse satellite data and uncover impactful stories.

-- Company: The BBC is a leading media organization committed to diversity and employee development.
+- Company: The BBC is a leading media organisation committed to diversity and employee development.

-- Benefits: Enjoy a flexible 35-hour work week, 25 days annual leave, and excellent training opportunities.
+- Benefits: Enjoy a flexible 35-hour work week, 25 days annual leave, and various health perks.

-- Why this job: Be part of a multidisciplinary team making a real impact in news coverage with cutting-edge technology.
+- Why this job: Be part of a multidisciplinary team making a real impact in news coverage.

-- Qualifications: Extensive experience in satellite data analysis, programming in R/Python, and strong communication skills required.
+- Qualifications: Experience with satellite data, programming in R/Python, and strong communication skills required.

-- Other info: Flexible working options available; the BBC values diversity and inclusion in its workforce.
+- Other info: Flexible working options available; diversity and inclusion are core values at the BBC.

 Senior Data Scientist (Senior Software Engineer), BBC Verify